Here's where to find tribute bands playing hits by The Stranglers, Foo Fighters, Marillion

-The Stranglers, Foo Fighters and Marillion songs galore as tribute bands swoop on Derbyshire venue
+The Stranglers, Marillion, The Doors and The Human League songs galore as tribute bands swoop on Derbyshire venue

 A host of tribute bands will launch a new year of concerts at a Derbyshire venue.